jarrodldavis/probot-gpg/README.md

 ## Email privacy

-If you or any of your contributors use a [GitHub-provided `noreply` email address](https://help.github.com/articles/about-commit-email-addresses/) to keep a personal email address private, simply use that `noreply` address when creating the  GPG key.
+If you or any of your contributors use a [GitHub-provided `noreply` email address](https://help.github.com/articles/about-commit-email-addresses/) to keep a personal email address private, that `noreply` address should be used when creating a GPG key.
 Make sure that [`git`'s config is also using that `noreply` address](https://help.github.com/articles/setting-your-commit-email-address-in-git/) so that GitHub associates the GPG key correctly and validates it.

 ## Further reading